angelo-j/Drop2/README.md

 # Drop2 - A LibGDX Rain Catching Game

+Drop2 is a fast-paced arcade game developed with the LibGDX framework in Java.
-Your goal is simple: control a bucket to catch as many falling raindrops as possible before time runs out!
+The objective is to control a bucket and catch as many falling raindrops as possible before time runs out.
-Featuring a sleek main menu, customizable sound and music settings, a pause menu, and a local high score system, Drop2 offers a polished and replayable arcade experience.
+Featuring a responsive main menu, customizable sound and music settings, a pause menu, randomized raindrop speed, and a persistent high score system, Drop2 demonstrates proficiency in game development, UI design, and state management using Gradle and the new LWJGL3 backend.
 ---

 ## 📌 Features